 “This is not a victimless crime” says reverend of church targeted by lead thieves

-A reverend has voiced his anger after a small parish church in the heart of Norwich was targeted by lead thieves.
+A rector has voiced his anger after a small parish church in the heart of Norwich was targeted by lead thieves.

 “The victims of this crime are the people who support and love this church.”